mirmeep/blog.arthub.studio/content/blog/connecting-artists-to-collector.md

 ### What is Art Hub Studio LLC?
 A new way to explore art!

-Art Hub Studio LLC is a developing Vlog website.
+Art Hub Studio LLC is a developing blog and e-commerce website.
 It will be a space where Artists, Museums, and Galleries will be interviewed and explored.
-Art Hub Studio plans to create content where collectors can learn about new or seasoned artists in Central NY.
+Art Hub Studio plans to create content where collectors can learn about new or seasoned artists.
 Stay Tuned for upcoming content.
-Feel free to subscribe to our newsletter.
-We will update you on new and upcoming videos!
+Feel free to contact us on our [contact](https://arthub.studio/contact) page.
+We will update you on new and upcoming posts!